SystemsApproach/private5g/intro.rst

 subscribers.

 There is also a shared-license band at 3.5 GHz, called *Citizens Broadband Radio Service (CBRS)*, set aside in North America for cellular use.
 Similar spectrum is being set aside in other countries.
-The CBRS band allows 3 tiers of users to share the spectrum: first right of use goes to the original owners of this spectrum (naval radars and satellite ground stations); followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest of the population, who can access and utilize a portion of this band as long as they first check with a central database of registered users.
+The CBRS band allows 3 tiers of users to share the
-CBRS, along with standardization efforts to extend cellular networks to operate in the unlicensed bands, open the door for private cellular networks similar to Wi-Fi.
+spectrum: first right of use goes to the original owners of this spectrum (naval radars and satellite ground stations); followed by priority users who receive this right over 10MHz bands for three years via regional auctions; and finally the rest of the population, who can access and utilize a portion of this band as long as they first check with a central database of registered users.
+CBRS, along with standardization efforts to extend mobile cellular networks to operate in the unlicensed bands, open the door for private cellular networks similar to Wi-Fi.
+This is proving attractive to enterprises.

 The specific frequency bands that are licensed for cellular networks vary around the world, and are complicated by the fact that network